Do your own thing

 Paying in money

-If you are collecting cash, you will need to complete this form and send us a cheque in the post to this address.
+If you are collecting cash, you will need to complete this money return form and send us a cheque in the post to the address listed.

 You can collect money from friends and family using this downloadable sponsorship form.
 Once you have raised funds, you can send it to us either by post or email [email protected] and we will send you our bank details.

-If you need to chat about anything to do with planning or promoting your event please fill in this form.
+If you need to chat about anything to do with planning or promoting your event please contact us at [email protected]

 Why fundraise for Shift.ms?